José Gabriel de Armijo: Biography

-On 11 March 1830, when Juan José Codallos Núñez proclaimed the Plan of the Fortaleza de Santiago, he was ordered to do battle against Col. Juan Nepomuceno Álvarez Hurtado On 30 August of the same year, he was defeated at the Battle of Texca by the federalist forces under Álvarez Hurtado.
+On 11 March 1830, when Juan José Codallos Núñez proclaimed the Plan of the Fortaleza de Santiago, he was ordered to do battle against Col. Juan Álvarez.
+On 30 August of the same year, he was defeated at the Battle of Texca by the federalist forces under Álvarez.
 Whilst fleeing the field of battle, he was caught by Álvarez' pursuing troops in a gully and was hacked to death shortly thereafter.

 In popular culture

 José Gabriel de Armijo has been portrayed in various movies and books as he is a character that is significant in Mexican history.
 In 1943, he was played by Antonio Bravo in the film El rayo del sur.
 In 2010, he was played by Felipe Nájera in the Mexican TV show "Gritos de muerte y libertad".
 He appears in the episode titled La última conjura.